wendiganyu/AMLS_II_assignment21_22/README.md

 python Train_Model_GAN.py --track="UnknownX3"
 python Train_Model_GAN.py --track="UnknownX4"
 ```
-In interested, you can check my program running records in the folder RunRecords/.
+In interested, you can check my program running records by unzipping RunRecords.zip.

 If you want to see the visualization results with the saved model, you can first download and unzip the model files to the results/ folder: [Results](https://drive.google.com/file/d/1l_D4dleZ427yqDYGBXeuuWJ2pVNHL7z1/view?usp=sharing)
 And then run:
 ```
 python Visualization.py
 ```
-Or if you are interested of training the model yourself, you can adjust the corresponding codes in Visualization.py and run.
+Or if you are interested of training the model yourself and check the visualization results, you can adjust the corresponding codes indicating the path of the saved models in Visualization.py and run.

 ### Prerequisites